Rudy Lai

 2 updates

-Eaton announced a global exclusive alliance with Traxen for AI-powered IQ Cruise system focusing on fuel efficiency and environmental sustainability.
-Generative AI data center infrastructure costs are forecasted to exceed $76 billion by 2028, indicating a growing market opportunity.
+Eaton entered a global exclusive agreement with Traxen to distribute an AI-powered IQ Cruise system that improves fuel efficiency and environmental sustainability.
+Also highlighted was the forecasted rise in generative AI data center infrastructure expenditures reaching $76 billion by 2028.